Monday, November 28, 2011

 I had nightmares.
 I was constantly afraid.
 I had screaming fits at night.
 And I was convinced that my 'new' mum was an evil witch.

 What did I have to cope?
 What defences could I, a three year old toddler, summon to overcome this horrible feeling of dejection and disempowerment, to overcome this anger and this feeling of betrayal?
-To have been betrayed not once but twice was too much that I could bear.
-I had no recollection of the first betrayal since, after all, I had been too young but the sum of it felt enormous within me.
+To have been betrayed not once but twice was too much than I could bear.
+I had no recollection of the first betrayal since, after all, I had been too young at the time, but the sum of it felt enormous within me.

 I felt like a roaming orphan.
 I identified with Penny from The Rescuers and I had no doubt that Madame Medusa was my mother.
 It did not help that my mum was fond of jewelry...